Junior Hoilett: Club career

-He progressed through Blackburn's youth system before signing his first contract at the age of 16.
+Hoilett progressed through Blackburn's youth system before signing his first contract at the age of 16.
 However, he suffered a setback when he was initially unable to earn a work permit to play in the United Kingdom.
 In order to qualify for one in future, Blackburn looked to loan Hoilett to a club in another European country, with the player rejecting possible moves to Belgium and France.

 Hoilett eventually agreed to a loan move to Germany, joining SC Paderborn.
 He made his senior debut for the club against Kickers Offenbach, coming on as a substitute for Sven Lintjens in a 3–2 victory on 3 February 2008, aged 17.
 Hoilett's first match in the starting eleven was against 1899 Hoffenheim on 9 March 2008.

 Hoilett scored his only goal of his loan campaign on 18 May 2008, against Borussia Mönchengladbach in what would be his final game for the club.
 Paderborn were later relegated, ending the 2007–08 2.
 Bundesliga season in 17th position.

 Hoilett was loaned to another German club in the 2.
 Bundesliga, FC St. Pauli, for the 2008–09 2.
 Bundesliga season.
 He made his debut for the Hamburg-based side against Greuther Fürth on 22 August 2008.
 He scored six times during his loan campaign with braces against Alemannia Aachen and Hansa Rostock, as well as individual goals against 1860 Munich and 1.
 FC Kaiserslautern.
 His final game would come in the form of a 1–0 loss against Rot Weiss Ahlen on 3 May 2009.
 St. Pauli finished the season in eighth place.